stonedCoder-x-x/react-native-cocained/README.md

 # react-native-cocained O.O
 <b>This is your "not another" react native booster.</b>

-React native drugged up -> <b>react-native-cocained :dizzy_face: </b>

-<b>NOTE - This repo is only for mac and linux based operating systems, on windows this project wont compile and build</b>
+<b>NOTE - This repo is only for mac and linux based operating systems, on windows this project wont compile</b>

 <b>Supercharge your react native developement with this RN Framework including all the core elements required to setup an app project for ios and android including many many & many features & boilerplates prebuilt.</b>